 Though they may not say anything, many people think of all sorts of objections, the possible risks of a product you’re suggesting.
 Put their mind at ease right away by heading off the most common objections and worries they might have.

-8. Use the Bandwagon
+8. Use the bandwagon

 Everyone’s doing it.
 Many people feel more comfortable knowing that there are many strangers out there in the same situation as them and making the same kinds of choices they need to make.
 Let prospects know about popular coverages.
 You always ask because almost everyone wants this add-on.

-Your current call list isn’t the only place you can go to top up this month’s sales.
+Insurance sales strategies don’t always need to reinvent the wheel and your current call list isn’t the only place you can go to top up this month’s sales.
 Always look at ways you can work through your existing book of business.